Montreal International Games Summit: Business Lounge

-The Business Lounge is designed in order to establish collaboration and finalize ideas by key decision makers in the industry.
-It is located away from the summit itself as only professional members of the industry may attend.
+The Business Lounge is designed to establish collaboration and finalize ideas by key decision makers in the industry.
+It is located away from the summit itself, as only professional members of the industry may attend.
 Most corporate figures that attend the summit also make appearances at the business lounge, as it is a hub for most corporate decisions at the summit.
 Attendees at the lounge may also attend exclusive cocktail events, where they may interact with other corporate figures and keynotes speakers at the summit.

 Online Meeting Application

 The Online Meeting Application is an application that is utilized at the Electronic Entertainment Expo (E3).
 This application is used to book meetings with summit attendees.
 The application was developed by Game Connection, and allows attendees to contact industry figures directly, manage scheduling, and promote themselves as players in the industry.

 Expo Zone

-The Expo Zone is the central attraction at MIGS.
-It is where all presentations and showcases for new products are displayed.
+The Expo Zone is where all presentations and showcases for new products are displayed.
 Video game artists also feature their work in the Expo Zone.
 Most readily available attractions at MIGS are available in the Expo Zone.
 It is also possible for attendees to book places in order to promote themselves and their products.
 The Expo Zone is the most readily available attraction for general interest attendees who are not part of the professional industry.
 Since MIGS opened to the public in 2008, the Expo Zone has become the primary attraction for the general public.